prometheus/docs/content/docs/instrumenting/writing_exporters.md

 to develop particular exporters.

 For exporters on internal applications we recommend using ports outside of the range of default ports.
-We suggest choosing a port above 9500 to leave room for more public exporters, but any port is fine as long as it complies with your organizations policy on port numbers.
+We suggest using a port above 9500.

 ## Announcing